Hoole: Places of worship

 There are four churches in Hoole: Anglican (All Saints' Church), Baptist, Methodist and United Reformed.
 These churches work together to host Hoole's largest free annual event 'Funday on a Sunday', which attracted more than 6,000 people in July 2006.
 This event was held in previous years in Alexandra Park, but in 2006 moved to the nearby, larger, Coronation Playing Fields.
 The Funday event was held on the Coronation Playing Fields again in 2007 and 2008, by which time it had become part of the Chester-wide Chesterfest organised by churches in Chester.

 Transport

 The A56 Hoole Road is the main thoroughfare through the suburb.
 It connects Chester city centre with the A41, the A55 the M53 motorway (at junction 12).
 The Millennium Greenway footpath and cycle way runs along a former railway trackbed.

 Chester railway station is less than 1 mi away from Hoole.

 Notable residents

 RAF pilot and charity founder Leonard Cheshire was born (on 7 September 1917) at 65 Hoole Road, which is now a guest house.

 Russ Abbot (born Russell Allan Roberts on 18 September 1947), is the lead singer of the Black Abbots and later become a solo comedian.

-Ainsley Harriott lives in Hoole with his girlfriend and son.
+Ainsley Harriott splits his time between London and Hoole, where his partner lives.